cloudfour/guides/css/README.md

 ### Base Styles

-The `base/` directory should contain foundational styles and other global dependencies, such as variables.
+The `base/` directory should contain foundational styles and other global dependencies.
 There should be few (if any) class definitions within this directory.
-If using a preprocessor, this would also be an appropriate place to put files containing mixins or functions.
+In addition to common variables, this would also be an appropriate place to put mixins or functions if a preprocessor is in use.

-- Variables (and mixins or functions) should be organized in separate files.
+- Variables, mixins and functions should be organized in their own separate files.

     ```css
     /* base/variables.css */